Strategic Project work

 Transformation

-For e-commerce businesses where the infrastructure is the problem, and better marketing strategy will not fix it.
-Covers architecture, product data structure, systems integration, platform recommendation, and phased transformation roadmap.
+For e-commerce businesses where operational infrastructure is limiting growth, and better marketing alone will not solve the underlying issues.
+Covers information architecture, product data structure, systems integration, platform evaluation, and phased transformation planning.

 The problem this solves